Oct 30 2025

 For anyone unfamiliar with this layout tool, Bootstrap is a CSS library that works on a 12 column grid system.
 The way you make responsive layouts is by using classes to tell the browser how many of those 12 columns an element should take up at different predefined breakpoints.

-In the above HTML block, the row class is a special Bootstrap container class used to hold child column elements (<li> elements in this case).
-The responsiveness of these column elements is defined by two Bootstrap classes:
+In the above HTML block, the row class is a special Bootstrap container class used to hold “column elements” (<li> elements in this case).
+The responsiveness of the column elements in this particular example is defined by two Bootstrap classes:

-Here’s the layout implemented with CSS Grid that results in almost the exact same (IMO slightly better) responsive behavior as the above Bootstrap version.
+Here’s the layout implemented with CSS Grid that results in almost the exact same (I think slightly better) responsive behavior as the above Bootstrap version.

 <ul class="max-4-grid">